Radsense 1

 Possibilities and limitations

 The simplest way to understand what you can do with the Radsense sensor, is to imagine what you could control using a pair of buttons.
-You can control lights, a DC motor, a vibration motor, a solenoid, a buzzer, audio effects, video playback.
+You can control lights, a DC motor, a vibration motor, a solenoid, a buzzer, audio effects, video playback, a fan or anything else that can be controlled using DC power.
 Combine the sensor with a small computer such as an Arduino or Raspberry Pi and only your imagination is the limit.
 In fact – the device itself is a microcontroller with both WiFi and Bluetooth BLE and everything about it is open.
 This means that if you know how to code, you are free to change the code in the device itself and to customize it just as you like.

 But speaking of limits – there are some that you should be aware of.
 The relays on this device (G6K-2F-Y-TR) are small.
 They can only handle up to 60V DC at 0.5A or 30V DC at 1 Ampere.
 The device is designed for DC voltage only.
 This means that you can use the device to turn a 12V light on/off, provided that the light does not consume more than 12W.
 If you try to use it with a more powerful light source, you may damage the device or even cause a fire.
 Do not connect the device to AC voltage.
 Technically speaking, the relays can handle 125 VAC at 0.3A but the circuit board is not made for this.
 Do not use Radsense1 with any AC source.